Using Isopods as Feeders: Benefits, Nutrition & Care Tips - Isopods For Sale UK | PostPods

 1. Variety of Species

-There are several different species of isopods that can be used as feeder insects, which means you can choose the one that's right for your reptile.
-Some popular species include Cubaris, Porcellio scaber and Armadillidium vulgare.
+different species of isopods that can be used as feeder insects, which means you can choose the one that’s right for your reptile.
+Choosing the right isopod species can make a big difference in your pet's nutrition and health.
+Some popular species include Cubaris, Porcellio scaber, Armadillidium vulgare, the common pillbug (widely recognized and easy to keep), and porcellio laevis, which is known for its unique characteristics.

 1. Sustainable Option

 Unlike other feeder insects, isopods are a sustainable option.
-They can reproduce quickly and easily, which means that you won't have to keep buying more.
+They can reproduce quickly and easily, which means that you won’t have to keep buying more.
+Selecting the right species to breed ensures a sustainable and high-quality feeder supply.
+Isopods can also be gut-loaded or fed nutritious foods to enhance their value as feeders.
 Plus, they can help reduce waste in your enclosure by eating leftover food and faeces.

 PostPods would highly recommend isopods as feeder insects but be sure to do your research to ensure they are the right feeder insect for your reptile.
 If you’re interested in trying out isopods as feeder insects check out our dairy cows, dwarf whites, zebras and oreo crumble.